GSA/plainlanguage.gov/_pages/resources/articles/mary-dashs-writing-tips.md

 Passive | Active
 --------- | ---
-We must consider how our resources will be used to deliver quality services. | We must consider how to useour resources to deliver quality services.
+We must consider how our resources will be used to deliver quality services. | We must consider how to use our resources to deliver quality services.
 {:.example-table}

 Rethink the sentence: